juno-r1/sophia/integration/SI.md

 The constructor `[]` creates an empty list, equivalent to `new list`.
 The constructor `[:]` creates an empty record, equivalent to `new record`.
 Constructors cannot be mixed: either all or none of the keys must be specified.

+# SI-8

+Ranges.

+`[::]`
+`[<E>:<E>:<E>]`

+Ranges represent arithmetic sequences between two rationals.
+The constructor `[::]` creates an empty range, equivalent to `new range`.
+Using a step value of 0 also creates an empty range, since otherwise it would generate an infinite range.
+In Sophia, ranges are inclusive-inclusive.
+This means that both bounds are included in the sequence.
+For instance, a range of 0:10:1 generates numbers from 0 to 10.
+This approach is preferred because it is useful to reference only those numbers that actually exist within the range.
+This helps to minimise confusion since ranges are also used for indexing, so there aren't any unexpected omissions.
+The start, the end, and the step must all be specified.
+This is to prevent incorrect assumptions about implict values.